 - Wash problem areas with a gentle cleanser (Dove, Cetaphil).

-- Use 100% pure botanical ingredients to moisturize and revitalize your skin daily – click here to learn more.
+- Use clean and simple ingredients to moisturize and revitalize your skin daily.

 Your Questions Answered